quixio/quix-docs/docs/platform/tutorials/matlab/matlab-and-simulink.md

  	![project preview on Quix](./images/matlab_project_preview.png){width=600}

  5. Enter `Rotation Transform` as the project name.
-Enter `matlab-input` for input topic and `matlab-output` for output topic, and click `Save as Project.`
+Enter `matlab-input` for input topic and `matlab-output` for output topic, and click `Save as Application.`

 	![create project from template](./images/matlab_set_up_project.png){width=600}